 College Fairs/Information Sessions

-College News - BMHS Counseling is providing a list of upcoming college fairs and/or workshops that may be of interest to Bishop McNamara students.
+College News - BMHS Counseling is happy to provide a list of upcoming off-campus college fairs and information sessions that may be of interest to Bishop McNamara students.
 The Counseling Center will continue to add to the list as information becomes available.

 Please check out this list of colleges that offer what are known as "fly-in" programs.
 These programs all look a little different depending on the institution, but they are generally designed to provide prospective "underrepresented populations" with an opportunity to visit the campus.
 Usually there is no cost or if there is, a travel assistance grant may be available.
 Each school has their own definition of underrepresented populations depending on the needs of the institution, but often this includes first-generation college students, low socio-economic status, and/or racial/ethnic minorities.
 These programs typically take place in the summer and fall of senior year.

 Historically Black Colleges and Universities Tour ~ Arrow Collegiate Tours will host an HBCU tour from November 20-24 for students interested in visiting North Carolina A&T University, Bennett College, Johnson C. Smith University, Clark Atlanta University, Spelman College, and Morehouse College.
 The trip includes round trip transportation, hotel accommodations, some meals, admission to the Orlando Classic game between FAMU and Bethune Cookman and a visit to the Florida Classic Presidential College Fair.
 The cost of the trip is $515.
 Click here to visit their website or contact Sabrina Crowder at 240-766-5407 or Alexander Reese at 301-312-7914 for more information.